 Of course, Lisbon is also a popular tourist destination, which means there’s lots to explore on your days off.
 You’ll have the UNESCO World Heritage Sites of Belém Tower and Jerónimos Monastery on your doorstep, along with lots of other famous monuments and attractions.
 What’s more, Lisbon is midway between Porto in the north and the Algarve in the south – perfect for weekend escapes – and the country’s excellent rail network makes it cheap and easy to explore further into Portugal.

 Rents are on the pricey side in Lisbon thanks to its status as a popular tourist destination – Baixa, the main downtown area, has particularly steep rates – but there are some gems if you know where to look.
 Single rooms tend to rent for anything from €350 to €500 a month, while one-bed apartments can fetch anything from €600 to €1,000 a month.
-Many nomads use Airbnb to find accommodation, but here are some other places to try:
+You can play with the new tool, Hoodpicker to find the best neighborhood to live in Lisbon filtering by your lifestyle preferences and budget or look at similar neighborhoods and areas in other cities like Berlin, London, or New York.

 - Lisbon apartments for rent – another Facebook group geared towards those looking for shorter-term accommodation in Lisbon.